fanil-z/islam-wiki/hugo-docs/draft/concept.md

 Hello everyone and Assalamu Aleikum, which means "peace be upon you".
 In our trying times and in any other time, let peace fill our hearts, our minds, and our dwellings.

-When I started learning about Biblical and Islamic prophets 4-5 years ago, I had a hard time trying to figure out the historical order of stories from religious texts.
-Surahs of the Quran are not written in the chronological order.
-I was struggling to get the whole picture, so in order to combine different pieces together, I have wrapped up my notes about Islam into a static website.
-The main idea was to gather and currate stories of all prophets mentioned in the Quran and sahih hadith in one place and sort them according to a historical timeline.
-Along the way, I had to add additional historic events that are not mentioned in the Quran but that affected and shaped the world as we see today.
+When I started learning about Biblical and Islamic prophets, I had a hard time trying to figure out the historical order of stories from religious texts.
+Surahs of the Quran are not written in the chronological order either.
+So, in order to combine pieces together and get the whole picture, I have wrapped up my notes about Islam in a static website.

 After testing several frameworks, I went forward with Hugo, which we also use  in MBition.
 Hugo is an extremely fast static HTML generator.
 It is open-source, flexible, has themes for user manuals and API references.
 Hugo can be a good candidate if you use Markdown and want to implement the docs-as-code concept in your documentation department.